List of Child's Play characters: Nurse Ashley

 (played by Ali Tataryn) - is a nurse, working at the Harrogate mental facility.
 Appears in Cult of Chucky.

 Adam

 (played by Billy Stevenson) - is Kyle's boyfriend Appears in Child's Play 2.

+Annie Gilpin

+(played by Sarah Sherman)- (died October 31, 2023 White House) is Henry Collins' nanny who believes in the supernatural.
+She is killed when her face is sliced by the chandelier whose bolts Chucky had loosened.
+Appears in the TV series.

 B

-Barb Pierce
+Barbara "Barb" Pierce

-(played by Danielle Bisutti) - Nica's sister.
+(played by Danielle Bisutti) is Nica's sister.
 Barb is a manipulative and selfish woman who intends to move Nica from her home to collect insurance money from her mother's death.
 Chucky kills her by stabbing her in the eye and throwing her down a flight of stairs.
-Appears in Curse of Chucky and in archive footage in Cult of Chucky.
+Appears in Curse of Chucky and archive footage in Cult of Chucky.

 Cadet Lieutenant Colonel Brett Shelton

 (played by Travis Fine) - one of Andy Barclay's superior officers at Kent Military Camp.
 He would often use his power to humiliate Andy in front of the other cadets.
 He is killed by Chucky when paintball rounds are switched for live rounds.
 Appears in Child's Play 3.